ShyykoSerhiy/canvas-png-compression/README.md

 This lib provides shim for `HTMLCanvasElement.toDataURL()` when image type is `'image/png'`.
 It adds ability to provide quality as second parameter to `HTMLCanvasElement.toDataURL()` function.
-Quality is a Number between 0 and 1 indicating image quality if the requested type is `'image/jpeg'` or `'image/webp'`, for the image/png it indicate compression level.
+Quality is a Number between 0 and 1 indicating image quality if the requested type is `'image/jpeg'` or `'image/webp'`, for the image/png it indicates compression level.
 Quality is normalized to compression level of zlib compression from 9 downto 0 (0 => 9, 1 => 0).

 # How it works
-Canvas-png-compression accesses to raw data of canvas using getImageData method of context.
+Canvas-png-compression accesses raw data of canvas using getImageData method of the context.
-It then [pako](https://github.com/nodeca/pako) to apply zlib conversion to the filtered imageData(one of those filters is used for each row if image Sub, Up, Average, Paeth from [filters spec](ttp://www.w3.org/TR/PNG-Filters.html)).
-Compressed data is then packed with [other chunks](http://www.w3.org/TR/PNG-Chunks.html) into one Uint8Array buffer that represents png image.
-It then is converted using window.btoa to base64 string;
+It then uses [pako](https://github.com/nodeca/pako) to apply zlib compression to the filtered imageData(one of those filters is used for each row of the image: Sub, Up, Average, Paeth ([filters spec](ttp://www.w3.org/TR/PNG-Filters.html))).
+Compressed data is then packed with the [other chunks](http://www.w3.org/TR/PNG-Chunks.html) into one Uint8Array buffer that represents png image.
+At last the buffer is converted using window.btoa to base64 string.

 #Usage
-Install using bower
+Install via bower
 ```sh
 bower install canvas-png-compression
 ```